 Hardmax or Hard Buffers is the amount of Buffer that is always reserved and available for this queue.

 Softmax or Soft Buffers is the amount of buffer that can be borrowed from other queues or global pool.
-The total number of softmax per 1Gig Interface is 1200 (400% of 300) and 7200 buffers if it is a 10Gig inrerface.
-When we apply a service-policy, There will be 1 extra queue created for "Class default" if not explicitly created.
-All the traffic that are not matching under the previously defined classes fall under this queue.
-There can not be any match statement under this queue.
+The total number of Softmax per 1Gig Interface is 1200 (400% of 300) and 7200 buffers if it is a 10Gig interface.
+When we apply a service-policy, there can be 1 extra queue created for "Class default" if not explicitly created.
+All the traffic that do not match under the previously defined classes fall under this queue.
+There cannot be any match statement under this queue.

-In order to tweak the buffers in 3650/3850 platform, we need to attach a Service policy under the respective interface. we can tweak the Hardmax and Softmax buffer allocation using the service-policy.
+In order to tweak the buffers in 3650/3850 platform, attach a Service policy under the respective interface.
+You can tweak the Hardmax and Softmax buffer allocation with the service-policy.

-This is how the system allocates softmax and hardmax for each queue.
+This is how the system allocates Hardmax and Softmax for each queue:

 Total Port buffer = 300 (1G) or 1800 (10G)